top of page

 At first, he wrote football stories.
 Rejection.
 He tried other forms of what he thought would appeal to readers.
 Rejection.

-James Herriot once said he became "a connoisseur of the sickening thud that a [rejected] manuscript makes when it falls through the letterbox."
+James Herriot once said he became "a connoisseur of that nasty thud a [rejected] manuscript makes when it comes through the letter box."

 He persisted.
-Hunched over his typewriter, he began writing about his own world—long days of mud, below-zero temperatures, winsome animals, high, wild places and old-fashioned, and often eccentric, farmers.
+Hunched over his typewriter, he began writing about his own world—long days of mud, below-zero temperatures, winsome animals, and the high, wild places of the Dales.

 It's easy to imagine his feelings when his first manuscript, If Only They Could Talk, was accepted and published.
 Those feelings must have plummeted when his first two books did not sell very well.
 It would have been easy to become discouraged, but he continued to sit down at the typewriter in the evenings.